 Sega had no hope to ever going back to the glory days of Christmas 1992.

 A random opening jingle suited for a news broadcast and stock gameplay footage is all they had.
 Everything is pretty much dull: “here’s the console kids, buy it”, way of thinking.
 The Giochi Preziosi company’s name and logo are only briefly shown but not even mentioned: by that time, they probably had realized the brand wasn’t very important to kids anymore.

 Saturn at launch was also fairly expensive, costing close to 600 in today’s Euros or Dollars.
-Try get your parents to buy you THAT in 1995!
+Try to get your parents to buy you THAT in 1995!

 That same year Shigeru Hayashi also left Sega of Europe, and the relationship between the two companies (Sega and GP) began to deteriorate.
 On this matter, Berté doesn’t seem (or want) to remember much, but he does confirm that Preziosi started cutting the budget for Sega’s marketing after 1995.

 Clearly, the company didn’t even want to try to fight against Playstation’s out-of-this-world commercials.
 GiG at least tried, as ridiculous as their attempts were, Preziosi seemed content in making generic and plain advertising.

 Dreamcast and the end of Sega

 The Dreamcast in Italy seemed to suffer an even worse fate.
 Researching on those last few years between 1998 and 2001 yields even less news than 1986.

 In 1998, Giochi Preziosi and Sega were in the final days of their agreement: the European commercials were translated and imported to Italy but, apparently, never broadcast.
-Bigben Interactive, distributor of the 128bit console in UK, France and Germany, apparently stepped in at the last moment, but by 2000 it was already too late.
+Bigben Interactive, the distributor of the 128bit console in the UK, France and Germany, apparently stepped in at the last moment, but by 2000 it was already too late.